gcalcedo/clusview/CONTRIBUTING.md

 ## Pull Requests
 Pull requests must always have `develop` as the target.

-The information on them should be minimal.
+The information on their description should be minimal, most of it should be contained in the corresponding issue.
 Always start with a reference to the issue they are solving.
 To do so, start your PRs in this way.

 ```markdown